· By Will Harken

 Clean Up & Export

-If you plan to use Weights.gg, you will likely need to export multiple audio files because of their file size limit.
+If you’re using Weights.gg, you might need to export multiple audio files because of size limits.

 Training Your Model

-From here, you can run inference - creating the new AI vocal - which you can edit into your song with your DAW.
+Then, run inference to generate the new AI vocal, ready for you to edit it into your track using your DAW.

 Related AI Vocal Insights